 As a student who is familiar with both a part of the world largely unaffected by modernization and the modernized Western world, Darguin states that he appreciates differences in environment and perception.
 Because of his own awareness of the impact and connections that architecture can create, he is able to balance the factors of design that are responsible for our appreciation of the world.
 For him, being involved with groups that work creatively to solve social problems is an important part of design.

-Darguin serves as a Student Representative (2013-2014) for Atelier, where he is able to communicate the students' problems and work creatively within the school to solve issues that face the student body.
-Among his three jobs, he is employed with Native Landscapes.
-Darguin is the recipient of the 2012 Creative Exercise Scholarship and the 2012 Bob Scagliotti Scholarship.
+Darguin served as a Student Representative from 2013-2014 for Atelier, where was able to communicate the students' problems and work creatively with the school to solve issues that face the student body.
+Darguin is the recipient of the 2012 Creative Exercise Scholarship, the 2012 Bob Scagliotti Scholarship, and the 2014 Alumni Association Scholarship.
+He is currently employed in Operations Support at CBT Architects.